X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 Preliminary documentation for the feature can be found in [Chapter 10](X16%20Reference%20-%2010%20-%20VERA%20FX%20Reference.md#chapter-10-vera-fx-reference), but as this is a brand new feature, examples and documentation still need to be written.

+## Video pipeline
+The active area of the screen consist of layers stacked in this order.
+They are rendered from bottom to top, by the display composer.
+- Sprite, if Z=3
+- Layer 1
+- Sprite, if Z=2
+- Layer 0
+- Sprite, if Z=1
+- Black

+If a pixel in a layer is transparent (color index 0), or, the entire layer is hidden (**DC_VIDEO**), the output becomes what is visible in the layer(s) below.

+### Sprite renderer / line buffer
+There are 128 sprites, which are rendered to a double scanline buffer.
+This buffer contains, for each pixel:
+- Color index (transparent if 0)
+- Z depth
+- Sprite collision mask

+The display composer reads the pre-rendered data from line buffer A, pixel by pixel.
+At the same time, it requests the sprite renderer to render the next line to line buffer B. One scanline is written to the VGA port in 800 clock cycles.
+Which means that rendering all the sprite pixels for the next line must be done within 800 cycles.

+Cost:
+- Evaluating one sprite: 1 cycle
+- Fetching 32 bits of sprite image data: 1 cycle
+- Rendering one pixel: 1 cycle

+Example:
+- Unrendered sprite: 1 cycle
+- Smallest (4bpp 8px): 1 + 8 + 1 = 10 cycles
+- Biggest (8bpp 64px): 1 + 64 + 16 = 81 cycles

+Sprites are rendered from lowest to highest index.
+If a sprite is to be rendered, the image data is loaded from video ram.
+Then, individual non-transparent pixels are written to the buffer IF the Z-depth is bigger than existing pixel, OR if existing pixel is transparent.
+Sprite collision mask may reveal a collision between sprites.

 ## Audio